 Tricyrtis 'White Waves' PP 20,007 (White Waves Toad Lily) This new toad lily is one that we found hiding amongst our stock of Tricyrtis 'Imperial Banner'.
 While similar to its parent, Tricyrtis 'White Waves' has none of the green streaking in the middle of the creamy central part of the leaf.
 This results in a more dramatic leaf variegation but slightly less vigor.
 For us, the 15" tall clumps are topped in early October with attractive purple-spotted flowers.
 (Hardiness Zone 6-8, at least)

 I hope we have enticed you to explore more of the wonderful toad lily species and selections.
 These far too uncommon plants are uncommonly beautiful and should be a part of every woodland garden.Tricyrtis provide beautiful splashes of color from summer through fall, when little else is in bloom, and the variegated foliage on many clones expand the interest into the spring.
+Be sure to see our current selection of toad lily for sale.
 Enjoy!

 Anon., (2006), The Humble Toadlily, Green Thumb Sunday, Oct 1 issue, http://feverishthoughts.com/garden/2006/10/01/the-humble-toad-lily/